HAMBURGERS

 65% of all hamburgers and cheeseburgers are consumed away from home.
 (2001)

-The record for the largest hamburger is held by Rutland, North Dakota.
-In 1982 the town made the World's Largest Hamburger, 3,591 pounds, which was consumed by some 8,000 people.
+Another large hamburger was made in Rutland, North Dakota.
+In 1982 the town made what was then the World's Largest Hamburger, 3,591 pounds, which was consumed by some 8,000 people.

 Denny's Beer Barrel Pub in Clearfield, Pennsylvania has offered a 6 pound hamburger, named Ye Olde 96er (6 pounds = 96 ounces) since 1998.
 It comes garnished with 2 whole tomatoes, 1/2 head of lettuce, 12 slices of American cheese, a cup of peppers, 2 whole onions, plus large quantities of mayonnaise, ketchup and mustard.
 No one has been able to finish one.